-4. Start the AM and IDM admin UIs, and verify that AM and IDM now use your custom configuration.

-- 5. If you are using a Kubernetes-based Ping Identity Platform deployment in production, you must rebuild base Docker images for version 7.2, and then build custom Docker images based on those images: - 1.
+- 8. Start the AM and IDM admin UIs in your upgraded CDM deployment.
+Verify that: - The start page for each admin UI indicates that the component version is 7.3, not 7.2. - AM and IDM use your custom configuration. - 9.
+If you are using a Kubernetes-based Ping Identity Platform deployment in production, you must rebuild base Docker images for version 7.3, and then build custom Docker images based on those images: - 1.
 Build your own Docker base images.
 Refer to Your own base Docker images for more information. - 2.
 Rebuild your custom Docker images, basing them on the images you built in the previous step.
 Refer to Create Docker images for use in production for more information.

-Upgrade the platform to a newer 7.2 patch release
+Upgrade the platform to a newer 7.3 patch release

-If you've installed version 7.2 of the Ping Identity Platform using artifacts from the forgeops repository, follow the steps provided on this page to upgrade to a new patch release of Ping Identity Platform 7.2.
+If you've installed version 7.3 of the Ping Identity Platform using artifacts from the forgeops repository, follow the steps provided on this page to upgrade to a new patch release of Ping Identity Platform 7.3.